 The federal government is aware of this, which is why there have been several investigations in recent years.

 The real outcomes for students who attended these schools were bleak.
-For many students, the costs were crippling: the price of an associates degree at a for-profit school turned out to be four times higher than the same degree earned at a community college, and a bachelors degree cost about 20% more than it would at a state university.
+For many students, the costs were crippling: the price of an associate’s degree at a for profit colleges and schools turned out to be four times higher than the same degree earned at a community college, and a bachelor’s degree costs about 20% more than it would at a state university.
 Whether they completed the program or not, 96% of the students going through for-profit schools left school with some amount of student loan debt.
 One out of every five of them defaulted within their first three years of student loan payments.

-The GAO report sparked further investigation, and soon after, the 2012 Senate HELP Report, which studied for-profit schools for two years, was released.
+The GAO report sparked a further investigation, and soon after, the 2012 Senate HELP Report, which studied for profit colleges and schools for two years, was released.
 Its findings were no less incriminating.

 The Federal Government Acts